Vernon County Fair returns after 2020 cancellation due to coronavirus

 Another change is a premium book will not be printed.
 “We hope we can do a book like we’d send out (and put it) online,” Marohl said.
 He added that the fair’s website is currently set up so an exhibitor can bring up each department.
 The website is being worked on, and the public will be notified when the changes are complete and when they can start registering for the fair.

 One thing that isn’t changing is the deadline for registering fair exhibits.
-The deadline is always the first Wednesday in August, and this year it falls on the fourth.
+It is always the first Wednesday in August, and this year it falls on the fourth.

 The 2021 fair will include the demolition derby, two tractor pulls, harness racing on Sunday, entertainment on the Bob Fredrick Free Stage (Nick’s Kid Show and TA-DA Robots have been booked, and local acts will round out the schedule later.) and the Little Britches Dairy Show.